Art – Introduction

 With any art course, you must have a basic knowledge of some artists, their work, their styles and their accomplishments.

-The following pages provide you with a mnemonic or linked associations to help you recall artists names and a little about their work.
+The following pages provide you with mnemonics, or linked associations, to help you recall artists' names and a little about their work.

-These pages will also enable you to practice the artists' styles so that you can, in time, become more proficient and eventually break free, creating a new and progressive art form.
+These pages will also enable you to practise the artists' styles so that you can, in time, become more proficient and eventually break free, creating your own new and progressive art form.

 Note particularly how some artists had massive impacts on the art world by creating new ideas, for example: